 When I reached the temple, many women in their colorful attire were singing bhajans.
 I walked past them to the sanctum and had a long conversation with the priest.
 He told me stories that were also etched on the walls around us.

-Legends from Mirabai’s childhood
+Legends from the childhood of Mirabai

 It is said that Rao Duda dreamed of this Vishnu Murti.
 He learned that a Mochi or cobbler’s cow has been visiting a certain place and leaving all her milk there.
 Rao Duda followed the cow and asked his men to dig where it was milking.
 They found this beautiful Murti of Vishnu.
 Rao Duda got a grand temple built for it.
 He used to worship it every day and offered milk to the Murti.
 The milk came from the cows of the Mochi community.
 Even today, the milk offered at the temple comes from the same community.